 All you have to do is look around.
 This notion that we’re not doing things “Jesus’ way” or somehow we don’t really understand the Great Commission is, well … in the words of an old mentor of mine from way back, “wrong-headed.”

 So, what’s going to happen?
-Jesus is going to come back, look around at all of us, and say, “You guys just haven’t made disciples.
+Jesus will come back, look around and say, “You guys haven’t made disciples.
 So, you’re fired!”

 Decisions based on data … right?
 Let’s look at the data.
 How do we know we’re not making disciples?
 As with any “system,” we must first decide what a disciple does and then measure it.
 As you guys know, I’m no Bible scholar, but from my reading a disciple, in no particular order, probably …

 - Regularly Attends Church – They’re not there once in a while.
 They’re at services every weekend.
-In fact, they plan their hobbies and other activities such that they can be there every weekend.
+They plan their hobbies and other activities so they can be there every weekend.

 - Serves In The Church – Yes, that’s right.
 They actually “do” something in service of the church.
 There’s no such thing as “too busy” to serve in the church.

-- Spends Time Studying The Bible – It’s important to understand God’s plan for humanity.
+- Spends Time Studying The Bible – Understanding God’s plan for humanity is important.
 Right?

 - Evangelizes – You know.
 A disciple has got to be someone who shares their faith.
 A disciple is an “inviter.”